hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 1. [Start the Developer Quickstart with Besu](../../Tutorials/Developer-Quickstart.md), selecting Splunk monitoring.
 1. Open the [Splunk UI](http://localhost:8000).

-## Splunk connect for Ethereum Docker Compose
+## Splunk Connect for Ethereum Docker Compose

-To run a development Besu node and connect it to Splunk Enterprise, use the Splunk connect for Ethereum demonstration Docker Compose environment provided by Splunk.
+To run a development Besu node and connect it to Splunk Enterprise, use the Splunk Connect for Ethereum demonstration Docker Compose environment provided by Splunk.

 ### Requirements